Welcome To The Houghton Regis Heritage Society Website

 Although in miniature, the Brandreth’s park contained most of the essential features characteristics of a parkland, the exception was a waterbody (accumulation of water), which the landform (flat) did not favour.

 The two central clumps may have framed Blows Downs in the Chilterns (still visible) and feature from the Hall.
-When South Wood was planted later (by 1900-04) it probably obscured these views.
-However, its central avenue was aligned on the Hall.
+When South Wood was planted later (1900-04) it probably obscured these views but its central avenue was aligned on the Hall.

 By the early 19th Century the parkland had been modified, with Humphrey Repton (1752-1818) now it’s main proponent, with a terrace next to the house rather than parkland.
 Repton also moved kitchen gardens closer to the main house than Brown had done, for convenience.
 Houghton Hall demonstrates these developments.

-The parkland was created from the late 18th Century to 1848, and there is a rectangle terrace between the hall and the ha-ha (a recessed landscape design element).
+The parkland was created from the late 18th Century to 1848; there is a rectangle terrace between the hall and the ha-ha (a recessed landscape design element).
 The kitchen garden is only on the other side of the stables.

 The gardens were further modified in the early 20th Century with the extention to the terrace and cedar lawn, the Formal gardens, it seems likely that this was carried out by Colonel Part and his family.
 In their turn, they reflected the fashions of the Edwardian period, with hedged enclosures or garden rooms; a robust structure design, filled with generous herbaceous and shrub borders now typified by Dissinghurst and Hidcote.
 In summary, although relatively small, the landscape of Houghton Hall reflects the changing fashions of garden design from the 17th to the early 20th Centuries, particularly the English parkland style, and the success of its gentry owners in keeping up with the latest styles.